-IMG_2123I am a film composer, sound designer and music editor.
-I’ve scored 17 feature films and 50 short films, including animated and trailers.
+I’ve scored 4 feature films and over 50 short films, including suspense/thrillers, drama, comedt, animation and trailers.
 See highlights on my IMDB page.

-I began film scoring in 1997, when I scored the feature film, Thirteen, with Cecil Hooker and Shep Williams.
-On the strength of critical response at the 1998 Toronto International Film Festival, the film was invited to the 48th Berlin Film Festival, where it was awarded a jury prize.
+I began lm scoring in 1997, when I scored the feature film, Thirteen, with Cecil Hooker and Shep Williams.
+On the strength of critical response at the 1998 Toronto International Film Festival, the lm was invited to the 48th Berlin Film Festival, where it was awarded a jury prize.

 I’ve played rock, jazz, R&B, country, comedy and film music in the Washington area since 1979.
 As a founding member of The Young Professionals, I was part of the legendary New Wave scene at the 9:30 Club in the early 1980’s.
 In the late 80’s I led the alternative pop group Danse of Guilt to critical acclaim and numerous songwriting awards.